marchion/marchionniLab/index.md

 **Cancer Genomics and Computation Biology.**
 Millions of cells are dividing every day in our human body.
-This process is well coordinated and cell divisions are followed by cell specialization, allowing the internal maintenance of tissues and organs (homeostasis).
+This process is well coordinated and cell divisions are followed by cell specialization, allowing the maintenance of tissues and organs (homeostasis).
 Cancer is a deviation from such state of balance: a cell that has undergone mutations in its DNA, instead of maturing and dying normally, reproduces without restraint, giving rise to a progeny that also fails to mature.
 As a result, cancer is a very complex disease, that involves not only cancerous cells, but also surrounding and distant normal cells, which engage in a network of complex interactions.